t1agob/eventsourcing-qldb/README.md

 # Event Sourcing and System of Record using AWS QLDB
 This is an example implementation of a System of Record for a **Classified Ads** platform.
-This example follows an **Event Sourcing and CQRS** (Command Query Responsibility Segregation) pattern using [Amazon QLDB](https://aws.amazon.com/qldb/) as an append-only event store and source of truth.
+This example follows an **Event Sourcing and CQRS** (Command Query Responsibility Segregation) pattern using [Amazon QLDB](https://aws.amazon.com/qldb/) as an immutable append-only event store and source of truth.

 > For this specific use case we have focused on the backend services only.